What to expect when Trump appears in federal court in Miami to face felony charges

-Donald Trump makes his first appearance in a Miami federal court on Tuesday facing 37 counts of mishandling classified documents at his Mar-a-Lago estate.
+Donald Trump makes his first appearance in a Miami federal court on Tuesday facing 37 counts related to the mishandling and retention of classified documents at his Mar-a-Lago estate.

 Here’s a look at the charges, the special counsel’s investigation and how Trump’s case differs from those of other politicians known to be in possession of classified documents: